vic-ma/howtodismantle.github.io/_posts/2024-05-18-New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.md

 ![image](/assets/2024-05-18/010.png)

 We can jump directly to the ABAP workbench by right-clicking on the `SLFIGHT GetEntitySet` service implementation (**Go to ABAP workbench**).
-The following screenshot shows the actual ABAP code that is called every time the entity set is queried and needs to be filled with a database `SELECT` command:
+The following screenshot shows the actual ABAP code that is called each time the entity set is queried and needs to be filled with a database `SELECT` command:

 ![image](/assets/2024-05-18/020.png)